Ukraine removes Hirohito from video after Japan protests - NewsBreak

 Ukraine removes Hirohito from video after Japan protests

-TOKYO (AP) — Ukraine’s government has apologized and removed a photo of Japanese wartime Emperor Hirohito from a video showing him with Adolf Hitler and Benito Mussolini after Japan protested, officials said Monday.
+Ukraine 's government has apologized and removed a photo of Japanese wartime Emperor Hirohito from a video showing him with Adolph Hitler and Benito Mussolini after Japan protested, officials said Monday.

 The video, posted by the Ukrainian government on Twitter on April 1, criticized Russia's invasion as “rashism.”
 Underneath the photos of the three World War II-era leaders were the words “Fascism and Nazism were defeated in 1945.”